Omicron166/syncthing-updater/README.md

-                        Path to the json config file --force               Replace the binary without checking the version --dry-run             Do not replace the binary --no-download-progress
-                        Disable the download progress bar, tqdm is not required if this option is used
+                        Path to the json config file --force               Replace the binary without checking the version --dry-run             Do not replace the binary --no-tqdm             Disable the download progress bar, tqdm is not required if this option is used
 ```
 # Install and or update v1.x syncthing
 By using the `--force` option, you can install syncthing or update syncthing from v1.x to v2.x.
 If you try to update syncthing v1.x without this option, the script will crash.